rahulkadam/ShiftScheduler/README.md

 To add Rules , we just need to create Rules and then add it into default Rule List.

 **Access**
-Shift Scheduler service is deploye on EC2 :
+Shift Scheduler service is deployed on EC2 :
 [Shift Scheduler Access Url](http://34.208.45.239:9991/)